git-pull/tao-of-tmux/manuscript/10-command-line-kungfu.md

 make it very intuitive to type those commands in a pinch.

 Most of these aliases come to mind via intuition and are a lot friendlier than typing the full hyphenated commands.
-Don't feel pressure to memorize these, just take a glance at the table and see if you can pick out a couple that'd optimize your current flow:

 {width="narrow"}
 | Command             | Alias     |